At the Window

 - Animal behavior observations.

-- Select wildlife rehabilitation cases (turtle and snake).
+- Select wildlife rehabilitation cases (turtles and snakes).

-*Additional impromptu opportunities on the weekend and throughout each day for public observation and interaction at the Window will be regular, but unpredictable and unscheduled.
+Additional impromptu opportunities throughout each day for public observation at the WOAH are regular, but unpredictable and unscheduled.